kkju1123/courseSummary/DIS/DIS_Specific.md

 - Provides **Read-Your-Write consistency** but **scoped to the lifetime of a client session**.
 - ✅ Within a single session, a client will always see its own writes reflected in subsequent reads.
 - ⚠️ Across different sessions or clients, this guarantee does not necessarily hold.
+### GFS achieves consistency
+GFS achieves consistency through lazy replication and an append-only design: the master designates a primary **chunkserver to serialize all writes**, especially appends, while clients send data in parallel to all replicas. **The primary dictates the order of updates and forwards them to secondaries**, ensuring all replicas apply changes identically.
+Locks at the master prevent concurrent conflicting writes, and the decoupled data transfer and ordering allow high throughput and fault tolerance across commodity hardware.

+The client must ask the master for the chunk server addresses because the master holds the metadata mapping files to chunks and chunks to their current replica locations.
+By querying the master first, the client learns which chunk servers store the data it needs, allowing the client to read or write data directly to those servers.
+This avoids bottlenecking the master with file content and lets the master focus solely on lightweight metadata management, making the system much more scalable.

+- **Append targets a specific chunk:**
+  Files in GFS are divided into fixed-size chunks (typically 64 MB).
+An append operation adds data only to the current active chunk that has space.

+- **Not all chunks are modified:**
+  Other chunks of the same file remain unchanged during an append; only the chunk receiving the new data is updated.

+- **Data sent to all replicas of that chunk:**
+  To maintain consistency and fault tolerance, the client sends the appended data to all replicas of the target chunk simultaneously.

+- **Chunk rollover:**
+  When the current chunk is full, new data is appended to the next chunk in the file sequence.